R-ArcGIS/arcgisgeocode/cran-comments.md

 The use of dontrun is to ensure that the geocoding services are not called as they often require a user credential.
 And we do not want automatic testing to burden the public service.

-## Resubmission

-The CRAN url has been transitioned to use the canonical form package=pkgname